hpi-studyu/studyu/docker/README.md

 Thus, a separate nginx container needs to be started additionally, serving as a reverse proxy for advanced configuration and security purposes.
 All external requests to supabase outside of docker are tunneled through the proxy at `nginx/conf.d/03_supabase.conf`.
-This allows to restrict access as explained in [Secure the Supabase backend].
+This allows to restrict access as explained in [Secure the Supabase backend](#secure-the-Supabase-backend).
 Any changes to the hostname or ports in any Supabase configuration files must therefore also be applied to the nginx configuration.

 ### Change hostname or ports